a-r-d/a-r-d.github.io/_posts/2020-05-27-our-screwed-up-economy.markdown

 It also means lenders might be reluctant to lend to you if you already have too much debt and they will start charging higher interest rates.
 They might see you as a risk and so they require more of a "reward" to take that risk, so they jack the rates up.

 Eventually, this should self correct.
-People will borrow less, things will de-lever (debt will go down) and then we can start the cycle all over again.
+People will borrow less, things will de-lever (debt will go down), interest rates will ebb and flow naturally and then we can start the cycle all over again.

 ## What if we want to avoid this painful cycle?